PetiGreen Gives You a Quicker Path to a Greener Lawn in a Few Easy Steps

 If your lawn is suffering from an excess of fertilizer to the point it has been severely damaged you may want to gather your grass clippings so the additional nitrogen in the clippings does not add to the problem.
-Eventually you will want to mulch your grass but until your lawn is growing well again we recommend that you gather the clippings.
+Eventually it will be beneficial to mulch your grass.
+But until your lawn is growing well again we recommend that you gather the clippings.

 PetiGreen is Effective

 Mother Nature may not be as fast at repairing our lawns as we would like but with the use of PetiGreen over time you can regain a beautiful healthy lawn.